 1. Pinterest Analytics

 Save time managing your Pinterest presence using Hootsuite.
-From a single dashboard you can compose, schedule, and publish Pins, create new boards, Pin to multiple boards at once, and run all your other social media profiles.
+From the same platform that you manage your other social profiles on you can compose, schedule, and publish Pins.
+You can also use Hootsuite to create new boards and Pin to multiple boards at once.
 Try it free today.